GIScience/ohsome-quality-api/docs/api/api.md

     "https://oqt.ohsome.org/api/indicator"
 ```

-In reality one wants to use a tool to URL encode a valid GeoJSON file for requests.
-In the next section Python is used to archive this.
+Most advanced users use a tool to include a valid GeoJSON file into their requests.
+The next section shows an example that uses Python to achieve this.

 ## Request Examples using Python and `requests` library